 If you would like to complete this application in Word first and copy your answers over later, use the following link: Download Application

-The evaluation rubric that will be used to score your request is now available here: Download Rubric
+The evaluation rubric that will be used to score your request can be downloaded here.

 Please pay attention to character limits while working on your draft.
 These limits include spaces.